adrianschlatter/ppf.angauge/docs/dev/tricky_cases.md

 Counter measures:

-1. Make COG estimation more robust: Set the center circle of the cartesian image to zero before computing the COG.
-This avoids that the hand itself already has a COG close to the center (due to its central part and due to its "hind end").
+1. Make COG estimation more robust: Don't do it at all.
+Instead, find the angle having the maximum cumulated brightness in polar coordinates.
+Then, shift the polar image so that this angle is centered.
 2. Adjust cropping so that center of rotation is more accurately centered.
    I do this manually for my meter installation.
 For our users, we should provide a tool that clearly indicates the center of the crop and maybe clearly indicate this problem in the setup instructions.
 3. Make COG of *polar* image more robust.
-Removing any bright region that is *not* connected to the upper edge of the image seems a very promising approach.
+Removing any bright region that is *not* connected to the upper edge of the image seems a very promising approach => use flood-fill algorithm for this.
 4. Think about ways to improve "hand scale conversion" to suppress false bright pixels as we have here.